nf-osi/nf-metadata-dictionary/README.md

 ### Maintenance and Contribution

 The purpose of the metadata dictionary is to provide a set of standard terms to describe data.
+Terms in the metadata dictionoary are used in the manifests within the [data curator app](https://sagebio.shinyapps.io/NF_data_curator/).
 This dictionary is maintained by the NF-Open Science Initative.
 We welcome contributions from community members, whether you are a professional data modeler, clinician, or student in the NF community.

 ### Steps to add an attribute to the Metadata Dictionary: